DharylOfficial/pokedex_react/README.md

 - Setting ID is disabled
 - If ID is blank, Save button sends a POST request to the Django API
 - If ID has value, Save button sends a PATCH request to the Django API

+## COMPONENTS

+COMMON - Contains UI components that could be reused on other screens

+CONSTANTS - Contains data that would be CONSTANT throughout the whole application

+SCREENS - Contains the different screens that could be accessed in this SPA

+SERVICES - Contains actions that involve axios requests and other third-party libraries

+playground.jsx - Contains test functions
+utilities.jsx - Contains reusable functions